mockk/mockk/README.md

 ### Verification timeout

-To verify concurrent operations you can use `timeout = xxx`:
+To verify concurrent operations, you can use `timeout = xxx`:

 ```kotlin
 mockk<MockCls> {